Abacá: 19th century

+From 1898 to 1946, the United States colonized the Philippines following the Spanish-American War.
+The Guggenheim claims the "colonial government found ways to prevent Filipinos from profiting off of the abaca crops, instead favoring the businesses of American expats and Japanese immigrants, as well as ensuring that the bulk of the abaca harvests were exported to the United States" for use in military initiatives.

+20th century

 In the early 1900s, a train running from Danao to Argao would transport Philippine abacá from the plantations to Cebu City for export.
 The railway system was destroyed during World War II; the abaca continues to be transported to Cebu by road.